-According to the Clery Act (which is a federal law known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, our school is required to disclose “statistics concerning the occurrence of certain criminal offenses reported to local law enforcement agencies or any official of the institution who is defined as a ‘Campus Security Authority.’”
+According to the Clery Act (which is a federal law with the full title: Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act), Messiah University is required to disclose “statistics concerning the occurrence of certain criminal offenses reported to local law enforcement agencies or any official of the institution who is defined as a ‘Campus Security Authority.’”

-Confidential resources in the campus community such as “pastoral counselors” and “professional counselors”, when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
-As a matter of policy, they are encouraged, if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary basis and also provide all victims of potential crimes with rights and resources to assist, regardless of their decision to report.
+Confidential resources in the campus community such as “pastoral counselors” and “professional counselors”, when acting as such, are not considered to be a Campus Security Authority.
+Confidential resources are required to report crimes for inclusion into the annual disclosure of crime statistics but are not required to include any personally identifiable information.
+Confidential resources inform persons being counseled of the procedures to report crimes on a voluntary basis and also provide all victims of potential crimes with rights and resources to assist, regardless of their decision to report.

 Federal regulations define counselors as: